 It was followed by another exciting activity, the White Water Kayaking.
 The length of the Tibiao River is perfect for great action and adventure for it is ideal for until grade three to four categories of white water rafting/kayaking.
 Secured with the life vest and kayak helmet, a basic kayaking lesson was instructed for safety procedures before ravaging the agitated waters of the river.

 Bored while waiting for the other members of the group, I docked my kayak on the side of the river.
-When everyone arrived on the starting point, I got on my kayak and stayed for the signal of the head facilitator.
+When everyone arrived at the starting point, I got on my kayak and stayed for the signal of the head facilitator.
 Obviously, second grade is a little bit harder.
-Bigger rocks, deeper areas and more unstable current are present, but still, I managed not to fall in the water.
+Bigger rocks, deeper areas, and more unstable current are present, but still, I managed not to fall in the water.
 I will surely revisit Antique for this activity and maybe try the third and fourth grades.

 Sunset in Tiguis Beach

 Drained from the whole day of fun-filled adventure activities, we ended it with an impressive sunset at Tiguis Beach.
 The stretch of the shoreline is best for sunset viewing and a spot located at the leftmost part have rocks and coconut trees to gild your sunset photo.

 When you ask locals what destination to visit in the Philippines, they will mention the famous Boracay in Aklan.
 But what gladdens me are the growing tourism destinations and activities in the nearby province of Antique.
 Few kilometers from the crowded beach of Boracay, these attractions will surely provide tourists some thrilling and extraordinary experiences.